pascallaliberte/sharpen.page/index.md

 <div class="situation-quotes" markdown="1">

-> **You're running a service business in a field that's on the up and up.** Maybe you're in a specialty from your years of study that you know there's a niche for, like for speech, sleep, nutrition or relational problems.
-Or maybe you design or you animate.
-Maybe it's a technical field, like in DevOps, AI/ML, Cybersecurity, Cloud orchestration, SwiftUI, plugin development for e-commerce shops.

-The important thing for you: **you're getting attention**, but you know your site is saying something way too generic.
+**You're getting attention**, but you know your site is saying something way too generic.
 Services I offer, Contact me.
+Here's my product, here are the benefits, buy here.
 You know that won't do it for the stage you're at.

-Better clients, that's what you're after.
+---

+**Maybe you're running a service business in a field that's on the up and up.** Maybe you're past creating deliverables and you're more into coaching your clients.
+Maybe you do very cutom design or animation work and you want to go for the best of the best.
+Maybe it's a technical field, like in DevOps, AI/ML, Cybersecurity, Cloud orchestration, SwiftUI, plugin development for e-commerce shops.

+> I'm in a specialty that I know there's a niche for.
+And my site is starting to get visited, **but the services I'm advertising are unremarkable**, a little too scattershot, a little too generic. **Better clients, that's what I'm after.** But I know I'm not making the case on what I can do for them.

+---

-Or you might have a product...
+**Maybe you have a product**, and you're in this place...

 > "I’ve just realized that **the page describing my product doesn’t do it justice**.
 It focuses too much on the benefits.
 I know I can make it communicate more sharply **the problem it can help solve for my customers**."

+---

-Maybe you've hit a snag with your product...
+**Maybe you've hit a snag with your product...**

-> "We thought we knew, but we no longer do.
+> "We thought we knew what to do, but we no longer do.
 We're getting cancellations, unused features.
 Our buyers are using the product for purposes that surprise us. **We need to stop and do some research before we continue down this path**"

 _(If this last one is you, check out the separate **[/prioritize](/prioritize)** package I'm offering just for product teams.
 Otherwise, please read on.)_